 Look at how his expressionless face makes people crow:

-Both Obama and Trump ended up kissing up to Putin.
+Both Obama and Trump ended up kissing Putin.

 If you have seen the movie “The 25th Hour”, the Russian mobster there also has a cold-blooded dominant style.